Deabute/emails_via_lambda/readme.md

-This the way email is set up on deabute.com
+This a way receive emails in a custom way using aws-lambda-ses-forwarder

-A step has been add to also send messages to slack
+A custom step has been add to also send notification of a message to Slack or Twilio

 Copyright 2020 Paul Beaudet MIT Licence